sanikovic-sergej/dotfiles/README.md

     - The Theme will be based on https://github.com/caiogondim/bullet-train.zsh
         - [X] Adjust Time to be at the end of the first line (right corner)
         - [ ] Show Ram useage like 5G/16G.
 Maybe even color code on percentage?
+            - [ ] Font color did got messed up when proting to .toml
         - [x] Remove the version display of node directly command line
         - [ ] Display git information in a new line instead of growing command line.
 Looks ridicious with giant branch names
         - [ ] Adjust Git check symbol and red dot.
 They look outdated.
 Maybe a Font Problem